telerik/blazor-docs/components/radiogroup/overview.md

 3. Set the `Value` parameter to an object.
 It supports one-way and two-way binding.

-4. Set the `TextField` and `ValueField` properties to point to the corresponding names of the model.
+4. Set the `TextField` and `ValueField` properties to point to the corresponding properties of the model.

 >caption Basic Radio Button Group configuration.